Hagtronics/Visual-Folder-And-Folder-Size-Scanner/README.md

 # Visual Folder Size Scanner and Viewer
 A useful(?) utility for examining what folders / directories on a disk are taking up space.
-Written in Pure Python 3.12+ with the only dependency being ttkbootstrap for a prettier GUI experience (see requirements.txt)
+Written in Pure Python 3.12+ with the only dependency being ttkbootstrap for a prettier GUI experience (see requirements.txt).
+Tested on Windows 7, 10 and 11.

 ### Figure 1 – Overview of GUI
 ![overview](images/screen_shot.png)